JanHerca/urantiapedia/output/wikijs/en/article/Claude_Flibotte/Mes_reflexions_sur_vraie_et_fausse_liberte.md

 Following the excellent conference by Gaétan Charland given on March 19, 2023 and entitled “_Luciferian thought, revelation and us_”, I share my comments with you!

 In my view, freedom and true democracy are intimately connected since the freedom of individuals is included in this governmental system.
-According to the Melchizedek of Nebadon in [UB 71:2.1](/en/The_Urantia_Book/71#p2_1) it is said: “_Although democracy is an ideal, it is the product of civilization and not of evolution._”
+According to the Melchizedek of Nebadon in <a id="a22_181"></a>[UB 71:2.1](/en/The_Urantia_Book/71#p2_1) it is said: “_Although democracy is an ideal, it is the product of civilization and not of evolution._”

 So, since democracy is an ideal, what advantages does it offer us over other forms of government?
 According to Wikipedia, democracy is a political system that guarantees sovereignty to citizens who exercise it directly through the right to vote.
 These values concern respect for the Constitution and the rule of law, respect for the legitimate authority of ministers, the defense of human rights and freedoms which constitute the foundation of a democratic society and the acceptance of the responsibility to promote social and economic development.
 Democracy is based on political, union and religious freedoms.